athob/py-ananke/README.md

 ## On-going development

-Currently in beta, `py-ananke` has been [submitted for publication to The Journal of Open Source Software](https://joss.theoj.org/papers/357c0445d891fc10e1b0ca4dba1e3cc0) and is presently [under peer review](https://github.com/openjournals/joss-reviews/issues/6234).
-Simultaneously, an early version has been deposited on arXiv, an open-access repository for electronic preprints and postprints.
-You can access the arXiv submission [here](https://arxiv.org/abs/2312.02268).
+`py-ananke` is now [published in The Journal of Open Source Software](https://joss.theoj.org/papers/10.21105/joss.06234).
+You can also access the associated arXiv publication [here](https://arxiv.org/abs/2312.02268).

 ### Upcoming updates